-“I believe returnless refunds will begin to become more prominent for lower-priced items and items that do not always make sense to ship back due to cost or inconvenience.” —Nicole Leinbach Reyhle, founder of Retail Minded
+Nicole Leinbach Reyhle, founder of Retail Minded, says, “I believe returnless refunds will begin to become more prominent for lower-priced items and items that do not always make sense to ship back due to cost or inconvenience.”

 2. Less friction for customers

-The returns process is often full of friction points for the customer.
-More often than not, returning a product means initiating a return on-site or over the phone, printing out a shipping label, finding a suitable package for the product, packing it, and then driving to a drop-off location or post office to send it back.
-And that’s if returns are free for the customer.
-If not, customers have to wait in line to purchase return postage, too.
+More often than not, returning a product means submitting a refund request online or over the phone, printing out a shipping label, finding a suitable package for the product, packing it, and then driving to a drop-off location or post office to send it back.

 3. Faster refunds

-“I expect we’ll begin to see more retailers start to offer this; we saw an increase in it during the pandemic/holiday shipping season to ease the load on USPS and other shipping services (among other reasons).” —Trish Carey, marketing consultant
+It’s why marketing consultant Trish Carey says, “I expect we’ll begin to see more retailers start to offer this; we saw an increase in it during the pandemic/holiday shipping season to ease the load on USPS and other shipping services, [among other reasons].”

 5. Opportunity to reach new customers